jakobzhao/geog458/labs/lab01/readme.md

                4 Dir(s)  898,906,136,576 bytes free
 ```

-In the root directory of geog495, there are folders like assets, labs, and files like readme.md and LICENSE.
+In the root directory of geog458, there are folders like assets, labs, and files like readme.md and LICENSE.

 ![](img/git-clone-geog595.gif)

 7\.
 Next, we open the `readme.md` file using `Visual Studio Code`.
 To do that, make sure you have installed the program `Visual Studio Code` and the recommended packages, such as `Markdown Preview Enhanced`.

-Once `Visual Studio Code` is opened, press `ctrl+k` and then `ctrl+o` to open the open folder window, navigate to `geog495` folder from your workspace and press `select folder`.
-Then the `geog495` repo will be opened, and a file tree will be shown in the project list panel on the left of the vscode window.
+Once `Visual Studio Code` is opened, press `ctrl+k` and then `ctrl+o` to open the open folder window, navigate to `geog458` folder from your workspace and press `select folder`.
+Then the `geog458` repo will be opened, and a file tree will be shown in the project list panel on the left of the vscode window.

+**Note:** Your folder name should be geog458.
+The below screenshot is only to give you an idea of what window you will see.

 ![](img/vscode-open-project.png)